 There are 2 screws on the binder foot.
 The screw at the back positions the needle left or right so you can sew on the edge of the bias tape.

 The wheels at the front of the plastic part of the binder foot can adjust to the width of the bias tape.

-Like most sewing presser feet, you can get a binder foot to match your machine's brand or a generic one purchased individually or in a kit.
+Like most sewing presser feet, you can get a binder foot for quilting and sewing to match your machine's brand or a generic one purchased individually or in a kit.
 Mine is a generic branded one that I purchased on eBay.
-I have a Janome sewing machine, and it fit and worked beautifully.
+I have a Janome sewing machine, and it fits and worked beautifully.